Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 - `Expression.Condition(...)` -- creates an expression that represents branching logic.
 - `Expression.Loop(...)` -- creates an expression that represents repeating logic.

-As a simple exercise, we can recreate the expression we've looked into in the previous part of the article.
-Let's do that:
+As a simple exercise, let's recreate the expression we've looked into in the previous part of the article:

 ```csharp
 public Expression ConstructGreetingExpression()